ludericv/MobilityDB-visualization/README.md

 1. A one-time query to the database to retrieve the trajectories and store them in memory.
 This takes some time but we don't take it into account since it is a one-time operation.
 2. The interpolation and addition of the interpolated values to add to the layer.
 This is done every **N**th frame, where **N** is the number of frames that are buffered (**N**=1 means no buffering).
 Here, there are two main time sinks, the time for the driver to do the interpolation and the time to add the features to the layer.

-The script used for this experiment can be found [here](#experiment-1-1).
+For easier measurements, we will simply simulate what a call of onNewFrame() would trigger in [this](#experiment-1-1) script.

-Running this script for two different frames we obtain the following results  :
+Running the script at two different times for 1 frame we obtain the following results  :
 ```
 Total time: 0.07577347755432129 s.
 Editing time: 0.023220062255859375 s.